 The Normandy SR2 blurs the line between frigate and cruiser in terms of firepower due to its upgrades, which leave it armed, shielded and armoured enough to take down a cruiser.
 In terms of size, however, it appears the first Normandy is small for a frigate, likely passing for a corvette in other sci-fi universes, while the second ship is a more front-line size.

 The dreadnoughts in the ME universe overlap significantly with Space Gun; their defining feature among all races is that they have main weapons that are between 0.8 and 1 km in length.
 They're still well-armed outside of their main gun, however.
+The in-universe fluff implies that they typically stay close to home to act as a strategic deterrent against attacks on their homeworlds.

 It's also mentioned that dreadnoughts are at their best as long-range artillery pieces.
 Which is why the best tactic against them is to close in to "knife range", thus avoiding their main gun.
 This requires the use of smaller ships to protect the dreadnoughts.
-This is why the Destiny Ascention is threatened in the first game.
+This is why the Destiny Ascension is threatened in the first game.
 The geth ships appear way to close for it to use its main gun effectively.

 The Reapers' fleets consist of a mixture.
 The big, Sovereign-sized ships are simply referred to as "capital ships" while much smaller Reaper warships are referred to as "destroyers."
 They also include troop transports and "processor" ships which turn organics into husks or raw material to be used to assemble more Reapers.